cynraw/MERN/React/README.md

 - Now you can declare a state variable inside your component.
 - You’ll get two things from useState: the current state (count), and the function that lets you update it (setCount).
 You can give them any names, but the convention is to write [something, setSomething].
 - The first time the button is displayed, count will be 0 because you passed 0 to useState().
 When you want to change state, call setCount() and pass the new value to it.
 Clicking this button will increment the counter:

+### Using Hooks
+- Functions starting with use are called Hooks. useState is a built-in Hook provided by React.
+- Hooks are more restrictive than other functions.
+You can only call Hooks at the top of your components (or other Hooks).
+If you want to use useState in a condition or a loop, extract a new component and put it there.

+### Sharing data between components
+- To make both MyButton components display the same count and update together, you need to move the state from the individual buttons “upwards” to the closest component containing all of them.